Use case

 Short story

 A marketing, sales, or research team needs to review a larger set of public pages: articles, product pages, price pages, profiles, or announcements.
 Copying values by hand is slow and easy to get wrong.
-Rowvia helps turn each URL into one row with the fields the team chooses.
+Rowvia helps turn each primary URL into a row by default with the fields the team chooses.

 How it becomes a table